Maha-Abdelnabi/Imagearch/README.md

 Image Search App
 ## Overview
 The Image Search App is a powerful tool for searching and discovering images from various sources on the web.
-This application leverages [insert technology/API/platform] to provide a seamless and intuitive image search experience.
+This application leverages Unsplash API to provide a seamless and intuitive image search experience.

 ![](./assets/search.PNG)
 ![](./assets/search1.PNG)